pcsc-for-php/pcsc/README.md

-<h2 id="Notes">Notes</h2>

-<p>This code does not work with version 7 of PHP!
-Currently I am not able to fix this.
-If you want to take over development or submit patches it is very welcome...
-Please <a href="contact.html">contact</a> me if you are interested.</p>

-<p>I do not write PHP code since many years so it would be great to find a maintainer for this code.</p>

 <h2 id="About">About</h2>

-<p>This is the only extension for using <a href="http://www.pcscworkgroup.com/" class="ext">PC/SC</a> based smart cards with <a href="http://www.php.net" class="ext">PHP</a>5.
+<p>This is the only extension for using <a href="http://www.pcscworkgroup.com/" class="ext">PC/SC</a> based smart cards with <a href="http://www.php.net" class="ext">PHP</a>.
 It is a wrapper to the wonderful and free project by Ludovic Rousseau, <a href="http://pcsclite.alioth.debian.org/" class="ext">PCSC-Lite</a>, which is the middleware to access a smart card using SCard API (PC/SC).
 Since PCSC-Lite is compatible to the winscard API it should be possible to compile this extension using a Windows(R) operating system.
 Currently I only take focus on Linux environments.</p>

 <p>Thanks are going to Johann Dantant!
 He provides a PC/SC extension for PHP since 2005 and I reused some of his code.
 He allowed me to relicense these parts under the terms of the PHP license so I could integrate PCSC-Lite natively into PHP.</p>